-Nearly 1,500 Campus Crusade for Christ staff members and volunteers from more than 30 countries participated in the recent Heartbeat Tallinn event in Estonia’s capital city.
+Nearly 1,500 Cru staff members and volunteers from more than 30 countries participated in the recent Heartbeat Tallinn event in Estonia’s capital city.

-Heartbeat Tallinn had a twofold objective – first, gather Agape [Campus Crusade for Christ] Europe staff and volunteers for a week of spiritual refreshment and encouragement.
+Heartbeat Tallinn had a twofold objective – first, gather Agape [Cru] Europe staff and volunteers for a week of spiritual refreshment and encouragement.
 Then second, and perhaps more important, to reach out to the city of Tallinn.
 Estonia is considered one of the most non-religious countries in the world, and after 50 years of Soviet rule, most Estonians know very little about Christianity.

 The Estonian staff team invited all of Agape Europe to come to Tallinn and help them show their countrymen that Christianity is true, and that it offers satisfying answers to the challenges of life, and that people can begin a personal relationship with God.